Aaronontheweb/node-bootcamp/readme.md

             * Looking up a specific key
             * Queries
             * Updating records
-            * Continuations and pagination (for reference only - leave it out of the talk)
     * Working with Cookies
         * What are cookies?
         * Setting cookie values